PrivyDG/chitanda/README.md

 - `discord_token` - The token of a discord bot.
 This can be generated in the discord developer portal.
 - `modules_enabled` - Modules to enable.
 Leave blank to enable all.
+- `aliases` - A dictionary of trigger aliases mapping custom triggers to the triggers supported by the bot.
+Do not include the trigger character.
 - `admins` - A list of bot admins.
 The admins have access to commands that others don't have access to.
 It is configured as a dictionary mapping an identifier of the service ("DiscordListener" for Discord and